Build configuration

 option to force TrustInSoft CI Analyzer to not keep results of the analysis in its memory.
 As a side effect, the "no-results"

-can also slightly make the analysis faster."no-results"
+can also slightly make the analysis faster.

 option, the analysis may no longer hit the memory limit.
 However you will no longer be able to Inspect the result with the Graphical User Interface of TrustInSoft CI Analyzer.